canonical/ubuntu-pro-docs/attach-tutorial.rst

 ..
 Important::

    For individual desktop, VM and physical server subscriptions, you attach your token directly on your machines.
-For customers who have licensed an entire virtual cluster at the physical host level, use the token on the subscription labelled “physical” on your virtual machines.
-There is no need to use the token on the physical hosts.
+For customers who have licensed an entire virtual cluster at the physical host level, use the token on the subscription labelled “physical” on each of your virtual machines.
+There is no need to use the token on the physical hosts unless they also run on Ubuntu.

 Attach your Ubuntu LTS machine to an Ubuntu Pro subscription
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~